Utility Theory based Cognitive Modeling in the Application of Robotics: A Survey: Multi-Agent Systems

 It is worth mentioning that \cite{gopalakrishnan2011architectural} and \cite{marden2017game} introduced an architectural overview from the perspectives of decomposing the problem into utility function design and building the learning component.
 Specifically, the utility function design concerns the satisfaction of the results of emergent behaviors from the standpoint of the system designer, and the learning component design focuses on developing distributed algorithms coordinating agents towards one such equilibrium configuration.
 Recently, \cite{paccagnan2019utility,paccagnan2021utility} solved the utility function design of the separable resource allocation problems through systematic methodology optimizing the price of anarchy. \cite{marden2018game} discussed the learning in games of rational agents' coverage to an equilibrium allocation by revising their choices over time in a dynamic process.

 More recently, \cite{yang2023hierarchical,yang2022game} proposed a new model called the Game-Theoretic Utility Tree (GUT), combining the core principles of game theory and utility theory to achieve cooperative decision-making for MAS in adversarial environments.
 It combines with a new payoff measure based on agent needs for real-time strategy games.
 By calculating the Game-Theoretic Utility Computation Unit distributed at each level, the individual can decompose high-level strategies into executable low-level actions.
 It demonstrated the GUT in the proposed Explore Game domain and verified the effectiveness of the GUT in the real robot testbed -- Robotarium \cite{pickem2017robotarium}, indicating that GUT can organize more complex relationships among MAS cooperation and help the group achieve challenging tasks with lower costs and higher winning rates.
-Fig~\ref{fig:adversarial_scenario} illustrates a MAS (UAV) working in adversarial environments with several typical scenarios.
+Fig. \ref{fig:gut} demonstrates five pursuers catching one evader in the Pursuit-Evasion game through the game-theoretic utility tree (GUT) with circle formation (level 1) and PP tactic (level 2) in Robotarium.